On that fine sunny day, there was a realization.

 According to Richard Bolles, the author of "The Job-Hunters: Survival Guide", only 10 people get a job online out of 100 people who actually apply.
 Meaning, there is only a 10% success rate whem it comes to this method.

-What adds to the situation is that there are thousands of job search sites online.
+What adds to the situation is that there are thousands of websites to post resume online.

 So here's our in-depth Guide on Job Search Sites to help you sort through the clutter and enable you gain a better understanding of the treacherous online job search market.